dbertella/hector/src/content/index.md

 ---

-“Hi Bear.
+"Hi Bear.
 How are you?" asks Hector.
-“I’m hungry", said the Bear.
+"I’m hungry", said the Bear.
-“Me too!" replies Hector.
+"Me too!" replies Hector.
-“Let’s see who can get this apple first then", says Bear.
+"Let’s see who can get this apple first then", says Bear.
 ![page 8](../images/page8.png)

 ---

-“I thought bears’ favourite food was honey?…"
+"I thought bears’ favourite food was honey?…"
 But Bear is already eating the apple
 Hector has been too slow again.